ttrulock1/homework-six/README.md

 Repository has a unique name.
 Repository follows best practices for file structure and naming conventions.
 Repository follows best practices for class/id naming conventions, indentation, quality comments, etc. Repository contains multiple descriptive commit messages.
 Repository contains quality readme file with description, screenshot, and link to deployed application.

 I submitted both of these: The URL of the functional, deployed application, and the URL of the GitHub repository.
 Finally, the repository contain a unique name and includes a readme describing the project, which is this document.
+I am resolving an issue right now.